vennbury/lessons/python/basics/basics/primitives.md

 ### Variables

 - [Variables and operators](https://automatetheboringstuff.com/2e/chapter1/).
 A couple of important notes before you read this book chapter.
-First of all, the author uses Python shell along with an IDE called Mu.
+The author uses Python shell along with an IDE called Mu.
 You already know how to use the shell as well as how to run scripts in VS Code, so we're going to stick to that.
   <br><br>

 ### A Quick Note on the Next Set of Videos